teranode-group/TNG-Identity-bsvdid-method/README.md

 #### 3.2.1 The DID

-The issuance of a DID using this method is performed by publishing a blockchain transaction:**Tx0**.This transaction has a single input and a single output.
+The issuance of a DID using this method is performed by publishing a blockchain transaction:**Tx0**.
+This transaction has a single input and a single output.
 The transaction ID (**TxID**) becomes the DID for the subject.
 The **TxID** can be easily calculated by either controller or subject and, because of the properties of blockchain it would never be repeated.
 It is also easily recognisable by independent third-party platforms, such as blockchain explorers.

 _1. Representation of a DID as per W3C specification_